nastyabekesheva/labs/README.md

 * programmed algorithms for calculations in dm, physics etc.
 * all semesters
 ## DB
-* labs in MsSql(I worked in azure data studio) for Data Bases
+* labs in Sql Server(I worked in azure data studio) for Data Bases
 * III semester